-Private school scholarship testing season is about to start (February – March) and in scholarship tests, written expression tests how well your child can write:
+Private school scholarship testing season generally starts from February to April and in scholarship tests, written expression tests how well your child can write:

 While there are multiple exam setting bodies such as ACER, Edutest and Academic Assessment Services, an excellent writing piece will always have great structure, excellent expression and relate to the prompt.